 In France, it was proven that schools that taught with phonics produced less dyslexic students than schools that taught with whole word methods.
 Acording to Geraldine E. Rodgers,

 However, the true sight-word method was generally discredited in Europe by the 1970's.
 Change was brought about by such things as those reported in a 1950 Enfance article.
 In France, 2% of dyslexic children were discovered in schools that used the phonics approach, but 20% of dyslexic children were discovered in schools that used the global [whole word] approach.

 The Miller Word Identification Assessment (MWIA) can determine if dyslexia is organic or caused by poor teaching methods.
 A MWIA score with a slowdown shows dyslexia caused by whole word teaching, or poor phonics teaching that incorporates too many sight words.
+They will also generally miss more phonetic words than holistic words.
 A student with an organic reading disorder will have trouble reading both sections, but should normally read the holistic section slower than the phonetic section, and will have no slowdown or a negative slowdown score.
+A student who has been taught with a good phonics program with few sight words should not miss more than one word on each section and should read both parts at the same speed.
 However, a student with organic dyslexia who has been exposed to repeated sight words may also exhibit a slowdown on the MWIA.
 For students with organic dyslexia, a copy of "The Complete Handbook of Children's Reading Disorders" by Dr. Hilde L. Mosse is highly recommended.

 Dr. Hilde L. Mosse explains how whole word teaching can mimic several different organic reading disorders: